zy12aaf168/css-key-concepts-responsive-design/README.md

 But our page sure looks ugly! 😿

-What is the first thing we need to do before we start styling a web page? 🤔
+What is the first thing we need to do before we start styling our web page? 🤔

 See [Activity-1](./activities/activity-1.md) to find out!